ashfurrow/blog/source/blog/2012-08-05-you-probably-dont-understand-frames-and-bounds.markdown

 hotNewSubview.frame = self.view.bounds; //Better, but still not good
 ```

-Why is setting the subview's&nbsp;frame&nbsp;to the&nbsp;bounds&nbsp;rect still not a good idea?
+Why is setting the subview's `frame` to the `bounds` rect still not a good idea?

 The origins of a bounds is not always zero.
-Remember I said that the bounds origin is the origin of the view with respect to it's own coordinate system, so in the majority of cases, the bounds origin is&nbsp;(0, 0).
+Remember I said that the bounds origin is the origin of the view with respect to it's own coordinate system, so in the majority of cases, the bounds origin is `(0, 0)`.
 But not always.

 A transform on the view's coordinate system will affect its origin.
-You'll see this mostly with scroll views; scroll up by 10 points, and your bounds origin is now&nbsp;(0, -10).
-This not only affects scroll views, but also scroll view subclasses, the most famous of which is&nbsp;UITableView.
+You'll see this mostly with scroll views; scroll up by 10 points, and your bounds origin is now `(0, -10)`.
+This not only affects scroll views, but also scroll view subclasses, the most famous of which is `UITableView`.

 What's that? iOS has a built-in view controller for table views?
-And you say if I rely on&nbsp;self.view.bounds&nbsp;as a rect that covers my entire visible view, that I'm doing it completely wrong?
+And you say if I rely on `self.view.bounds` as a rect that covers my entire visible view, that I'm doing it completely wrong?

 Yes I am.